planetrobbie/terraform-vault-onboard/README.md

 * Authenticate application running in Kubernetes Pods
 * Authenticate instances running on Google Cloud Platform
-* Open SSH access to instances using Vault SSH secret engine
+* OpenSSH access to instances using Vault SSH secret engine
-* Automate Instance onboarding to Vault SSH Secret Engine.
+* Automate Instance onboarding to Vault SSH Secret Engine

 To support these use cases this code also